PyFlightCoach/PyFlightCoach/readme.md

 ArdupilotLogReader - reads the requested fields of an ardupilot bin file to a dict of Pandas Dataframes.

 FlightData - Picks up the relevant fields from the log reader and converts them to a consistent set of units.
-This is separate from the log reader as it should be independent of the type of log if more readers were needed.

 geometry - Useful tools for handling geometry. contains classes that wrap around a point, quaternion, coordinate frame etc.